slanglab/dynet-framework/README.md

 ## Training an LSTM Language Model

-To train an LSTM language model with the specified hyperparameters in `lm.py`, first specify the framework directory and run the example script with:
+To train an LSTM language model on the Mikolov data with the specified hyperparameters in `lm.py`, first specify the framework directory and run the example script with:

     export SEQ2SEQROOT=/directory/of/repository
     bash runs/example/lm_ptb_train.py